Sherlockboy/LaravelStore/README.md

 ### Cart

 Cart contains products which were added to cart.

-Left part contains table with information about each product in cart - image, name, price, quantity, subtotal.
-There are also buttons `Remove from cart` to the right of each product which allow to remove particular product form cart and `Clear Shopping Cart` below the table, which removes all products from cart.
+ - Left part contains table with information about each product in cart - image, name, price, quantity, subtotal.
+There are also buttons `Remove from cart` to the right of each product which allow to remove particular product from cart and `Clear Shopping Cart` below the table, which removes all products from cart.

-Right part of cart page contains cart summary - Total price and link to Checkout page(see below).
+ - Right part of cart page contains cart summary - Total price and link to Checkout page(see below).

 Cart page can be accessed with link `Cart` in header.